Solemnization of Marriage

 Processing fee $25.00

-Payable in cash or money order made payable to “Embassy of the Philippines” (Personal checks and credit cards are not accepted.)
+Payable in money order made payable to “Embassy of the Philippines” (Cash, personal checks and credit cards are not accepted.)

 For applicants residing in U.S. territories or other countries within the jurisdiction of the Philippine Embassy, applicants should enclose a treasurer’s, manager’s or certified check issued by a local bank that has a corresponding bank in the U.S, payable to the courier of choice, in U.S. dollars, to cover cost of mailing, and a corresponding self-addressed courier’s address label.
 Personal checks are not accepted.